Should I get a business rating, and how will it help me?

 - A rating increases trust –

-Having a rating is a signal of diligence and transparency, irrespective of what the rating of score is.
+Having a rating is a signal of diligence and transparency, irrespective of the rating score.
 Customers (and in many cases suppliers too) are increasingly going to rely on ratings to make decisions.
 In this scenario, not having a rating score may cause more damage than having a poor score.